fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 [NUnit](http://nunit.org/) is an open-source, cross-platform unit-testing framework for F# and other  .NET languages.
 It is written in C# and has been completely redesigned to take advantage of many .NET language features, for example custom attributes and other reflection related capabilities.
-NUnit brings xUnit to all .NET languages.
+Also [xUnit](http://xunit.codeplex.com/) is a good alternative for NUnit.

 Some guides to using F# and Nunit together are: